nickvourd/Supernova/README.md

 The ROT cipher, also known as the rotation cipher, is a family of simple substitution ciphers in which the letters of the alphabet are shifted by a fixed number of positions.
 The term "ROT" is often followed by a number that indicates the amount of rotation applied to the letters.
 Each variant of the ROT cipher corresponds to a specific shift value.

 Each letter in the plaintext message is replaced with the letter that appears a certain number of positions ahead in the alphabet, based on the key.
-The shifting is performed circularly, wrapping around from "Z" to "A."
+The shifting is performed circularly, wrapping around from "Z" to "A".

 As an example, using the Swift key 13: